WHOLE GRILLED FISH WITH CHILLI OIL, CORIANDER AND LIME

 1 pablano chilli, thinly sliced into rings, seeds removed

-Heat a griddle pan to a medium-high heat; meanwhile combine the Azada Olive Oil & Chilli, olive oil, garlic, oregano, lime juice, dill and vinegar in a small bowl.
+Heat a griddle pan to a medium-high heat; meanwhile combine the Azada Olive Oil & Chilli, olive oil, garlic, lime juice, dill and vinegar in a small bowl.
 Season with salt and pepper and set aside.

 Stuff some of the lime slices (reserve a few for garnish) and coriander stems inside fish.